lmendiboure/5G-Course/SDN/ReadME.md

 * the use of an SDN controller: Ryu (of course, this is only one controller and many others are available on the market: ONOS, OpenDayLight, etc.);
   - development of new applications
   - discovery of Ryu's REST API

+Note that you will deploy an environment based on the Docker technology, this aims to 1) introduce you the NVF technology 2) practice docker more extensively.

 *Note:* To set the keyboard to "azerty" mode you can use the following command in the VM: `sudo setxkbmap fr`